The Iron Sheik: Jim Crockett Promotions (1980–1981)

 In April 1980, Vaziri began wrestling for the Charlotte, North Carolina–based Jim Crockett Promotions.
 He wrestled a handful of matches as "Hussein Arab" before settling on "The Iron Sheik".
 His villainous persona played upon topical events such as the Iran hostage crisis.
 He quickly began feuding with Jim Brunzell over the NWA Mid-Atlantic Heavyweight Championship, defeating him for the championship in May 1980.
 He successfully defended the championship in bouts with opponents including Brunzell, Sweet Ebony Diamond, and Johnny Weaver before losing to Ricky Steamboat in a falls count anywhere match in November 1980.
 In February 1981, Vaziri began feuding with Blackjack Mulligan.
 The two men faced one another in a series of bouts including cage matches and Texas street fights lasting until May 1981.
 In July 1981, Vaziri unsuccessfully challenged Dusty Rhodes for the NWA World Heavyweight Championship.
 Vaziri left Jim Crockett Promotions in August 1981.

 Mid-South Wrestling (1981–1982)

 In September 1981, Vaziri joined the Louisiana-based Mid-South Wrestling promotion.
 He left the promotion in January 1982, making brief returns in October 1982.

 Championship Wrestling from Florida (1982)

 In January 1982, Vaziri joined Championship Wrestling from Florida.
 He left the promotion at the end of February 1982.

+Kuwait (1982)

+In 1982, Vaziri toured Kuwait under his old ring name Hussein Arab, where he was presented to largely Muslim audiences as a babyface.